BFTrick/jotform-integration/readme.txt

 == Description ==

 JotForm Integration is a Wordpress Plugin that helps the user include forms from [JotForm](http://www.jotform.com/).
+Now you, the web dude, don't have to make simple form edits.
+You can give the client the JotForm credentials and let them go wild.

-Before you use this you will obviously need to create a form in JotForm.
+Before you can add a JotForm to your site you will obviously need to create a form in JotForm!
 After including the `[jotform]` shortcode you should be able to continue to make changes to JotForm and have them mirrored on your site.
-Now you (the web dude) don't have to make simple form edits.
-You can pass that off to the client.
+If you don't plan on making many changes you can turn on caching in the options panel.

-If you have any suggestions for improvements please go to the [GitHub page](https://github.com/BFTrick/jotform-integration) and create some feature improvements.
+If you have any suggestions for improvements please go to the [GitHub page](https://github.com/BFTrick/jotform-integration) and create some features.

 == Installation ==